-- Iron may also interfere with the absorption of thyroid hormone medication.
+Iron may also interfere with the absorption of thyroid hormone medication.

-Your health care provider may also recommend specific nutritional supplements for a hyperthyroid or hypothyroid condition.
+Your doctor may also recommend specific nutritional supplements for a hyperthyroid or hypothyroid condition.

 Herbs are a way to strengthen and tone the body's systems.
 As with any therapy, you should work with your doctor before starting treatment.
 You may use herbs as dried extracts (capsules, powders, teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
 Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
 Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.

-Talk to your health care provider before taking herbs for thyroiditis, particularly if you are also taking prescription medication.
+Talk to your doctor before taking herbs for thyroiditis, particularly if you are also taking prescription medication.

 For hyperthyroid conditions:

 - Motherwort (Leonurus cardiaca).
 May help regulate rapid heartbeat, a common symptom of hyperthyroidism.
 DO NOT take motherwort along with sedating medications, including some antihistamines.
 Motherwort can potentially cause miscarriage and increase uterine bleeding.
 Motherwort can also potentially interfere with many cardiac medications.
 Speak with your physician.

 - Avoid ashwagandha (Withania somnifera) and bladderwrack (Fucus vesiculosus), as they can make hyperthyroidism worse.

 For hypothyroid conditions: